BEN GOULD

 photo © Devin Yalkin

 Gould has performed site-specific works throughout the country, from varied landscapes to institutional spaces – leading to solo gallery exhibitions, performances at museums and cultural centers, and extensive collaborations across disciplines.
-He has performed and coordinated projects at unique sites such as salt flats in Death Valley, a limestone cave in Kansas City, a bunker in the Marin Headlands, and a moving vessel on the Chicago River.
-Gould received his BFA from the Kansas City Art Institute in 2015, apprenticed with master craftsmen in California, and was a 2015 Ox-Bow Fellow.
+He has performed and coordinated projects at unique sites such as an active hyroelectric powerplant in New York state, a limestone cave in Kansas City, and a moving vessel on the Chicago River.
+Gould received his BFA from the Kansas City Art Institute in 2015, and was a 2015 Ox-Bow Fellow.
 He was an artist-in-residence at Kickstarter’s Headquarters in 2017 and at Queenslab in New York City in 2018.
-He is a Foundation for Contemporary Arts Emergency Grant recipient, was a Haystack Open Studio Resident in 2019, a 2020 Lighton International Artists Exchange Program grant recipient, and a 2021 NYFA Fellow in Interdisciplinary Work.
+He is a Foundation for Contemporary Arts Emergency Grant recipient, was a Haystack Open Studio Resident in 2019, a 2020 Lighton International Artists Exchange Program grant recipient, a 2021 NYFA Fellow in Interdisciplinary Work, and a 2026 Arts/Industry resident with the John Kohler Arts Center (JMKAC) and Kohler Co.

 • To contact, please email at bengouldstudio@gmail.com